Help build local AI with no API token caps.

 Goal Hosted assistant Hosted coding workflow Local baseline Cloud-style coding workflows, local

 Important framing: Outlier is not claiming parity with the best cloud coding agents today.
-The beta is the foundation; Founders and Pro revenue fund the climb toward that experience locally.
+The beta is the foundation; Pro and Founders revenue funds the climb toward that experience locally.

 Why local matters